Static-Codes/savify-linux/README.rst

 CLI
 ---

-If you have downloaded the latest Savify.exe from the releases page open your terminal and navigate to the same directory as the binary, then you can run:

-``$ Savify.exe``

 If you are using the Python package and savify is installed to your site-packages and your pip folder is in your PATH (which it should be